GooseOb/gooseob.github.io/content/en/sites/taraskevizatar.md

 ![old UI - desktop](@/old-desktop.jpg) ![old UI - mobile](@/old-mobile.jpg)

-[My friend](https://github.com/nopears) proposed me to change the UI of the project and I did it, the old UI is above.
+[My friend](https://github.com/nopears) suggested me to change the UI of the project and I did it, the old UI is above.

 He also created the Nest.js API for the taraskevizatar later.
 I and wanted to avoid duplication of the dictionary file in the API and the frontend folders.
 It required using TypeScript and es modules, so I decided to rewrite the frontend in TypeScript and figured out Webpack configuration.
 I moved the dictionary and converting logic files to another folder, and we could use files from there in both of our projects.